961951000/WEBI/UpgradeSpeech/B.md

-Hello everyone, and get to know the weather.
+Hello everyone, let's focus on the weather together.

 Since entering the 39th days, the cold air has begun to slack off, leading to an increase in fog and haze in areas such as North China and Huanghuai.
 Today is the worst day of visibility in the near future.
 The visibility of these deep red areas on the map is generally less than 500 meters.